Photo of the Alliant Energy Center Coliseum taken by Beth Skogen at a past Great Midwest Alpaca Festival.

 Entrances

-There are four entrances to the Center: the Main Gate from Rimrock Road on the Southeast; the Nolen Gate from John Nolen Drive on the East; the Olin Gate from Olin Avenue on the North; and the Rusk Gate from Rusk Avenue on the South.
+There are four entrances to the Center: the Main Gate from Rimrock Road on the Southeast; the Nolan Gate from John Nolen Drive on the East; the Olin Gate from Olin Avenue on the North; and the Rusk Gate from Rusk Avenue on the South.

 All show activities will be located in the New Holland Pavilion 1, a new addition to the Alliant Energy Center Campus.
-To reach the New Holland Pavilion 1, use either the John Nolen or Main Entrance.
+To reach the New Holland Pavilion 1, use either the John Nolan or Main Entrance.